Glenwillow in Cuyahoga County, Ohio — The American Midwest (Great Lakes)

 Location.
 41° 21.408′ N, 81° 28.02′ W. Marker is in Glenwillow, Ohio, in Cuyahoga County.
 Marker is on Pettibone Road east of Austin Powder Drive, on the right when traveling east.
 It is at Pettibone Park, across the tracks from the former Glenwillow depot.
 Touch for map.
 Marker is at or near this postal address: 29810 Pettybone Rd, Solon OH 44139, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Solon Town Center (approx. 2.7 miles away); Twinsburgh Civil War Memorial (approx. 3.4 miles away); First Congregational Church (approx. 3.4 miles away); "Eisenhower" Green Ash Tree (approx. 3.4 miles away); Twinsburg World War II - Korea - Vietnam War Memorial (approx. 3.4 miles away); Twinsburg World War Memorial (approx. 3.4 miles away); The Wilcox Twins (approx. 3.4 miles away); Locust Grove Cemetery Vault (approx. 3½ miles away).
+Solon Town Center (approx. 2.7 miles away); Twinsburgh Civil War Memorial (approx. 3.4 miles away); First Congregational Church (approx. 3.4 miles away); "Eisenhower" Green Ash Tree (approx. 3.4 miles away); American Indians (approx. 3.4 miles away); Twinsburg World War II - Korea - Vietnam War Memorial (approx. 3.4 miles away); Twinsburg World War Memorial (approx. 3.4 miles away); Maple Sugaring (approx. 3.4 miles away).

 1. Passenger Train Service to this Depot

 The 1925 timetable shows six passenger trains stopping at this station every day.
 It is listed as Falls Junction on the Wheeling and Lake Erie Railway Company’s Cleveland-Canton-Wheeling-Zanesville December timetable.

 Trains to Cleveland stopped at 7 AM and 12:44 and 6:35 PM.
 There was also a train from Canton to Cleveland that stopped here at 9:23 AM for arriving passengers only.